aipavilion/aipavilion.github.io/src/content/post/week10.md

 - Daniel Geer. [_A Rubicon_](https://www.hoover.org/sites/default/files/research/docs/geer_webreadypdfupdated2.pdf).
 Hoover Institution, Aegis Paper No 1801.
 February 2018.  [[Discussion](https://redd.it/9wr59x)]

 - Miles Brundage, et al. [_The Malicious Use of Artificial
 Intelligence: Forecasting, Prevention, and Mitigation_](/docs/malicious.pdf).
 February 2018.
 (This looks long, but is low-density format.
-Read at least through the end of Section
-3. It is not necessary to read their Interventions and the later sections, although you should think about what recommendations you would make.) [[Discussion](https://redd.it/9wr5iw)]
+Read at least through the end of Section 3 (Security Domains).
+It is not necessary to read their Interventions and the later sections, although you should think about what recommendations you would make.) [[Discussion](https://redd.it/9wr5iw)]

 In the form, **post and idea for a discussion point** based on the